georginagi/cw-exercise/README.md

 - Name: Linda, Age: 29, OSS_Projects: 5
 - Name: Robert, Age: 24, OSS_Projects: 1
 - Name: Steven, Age: 24, OSS_Projects: 4

+DESC order:

+By adding the argument DESC at the end of the filter parameters

+> sort_by name age oss_projects DESC

 2. There are severals improvements that can be made regarding design, for example remove the sorting functionality outside the script class and with that in mind unit tests as well would be nice to validate the correctness of the sorting function.